Inputs, Processes & Outputs

 Objective: To be able to describe in general terms the main features of an agricultural system: inputs, processes and outputs

-Task 1: Watch the video above then study the diagram below & the information on theory sheet (blue tab).
+Task 1: Watch the first video above (from 43 seconds) and then the second video above then study the diagram below & the information on theory sheet (blue tab).

 Apply the inputs, processes and outputs model for a Big Mac using the worksheet (second blue tab) to the right.

 You are going to need several definitions for this unit of work relating to the agricultural industry.

 Task 2 - Using the information (Agriculture - Commercial Farming) from the Greenfield Wiki here, complete the key words sheet by clicking on the blue tab to the right.

 Large Scale Commercial Farming

 Objective: Describe the influence of natural and human inputs on the processes and outputs of a large scale commercial farming operation

 Starter: Watch both Meatrix videos above and make a note on this sheet of the controversies caused by large scale commercial meat farming around the world.